What is a bulk entitlement?

-Bulk entitlements can be held by water corporations, the Victorian Environmental Water Holder and other specified bodies defined in the Water Act 1989 (section 34).
+Bulk entitlements can be held by water corporations, the Victorian Environmental Water Holder and other specified bodies defined in section 34 of the Act.

 What rights and responsibilities are granted under a bulk entitlement?

-In accordance with the section 43 of the Water Act 1989, bulk entitlements may specify a range of conditions and obligations on its holder, including:
+In accordance with the section 43 of the Act , bulk entitlements may specify a range of conditions and obligations on its holder, including:

 Where can I access bulk entitlement information?